tiabas/oauth2-client/README.md

 # OAuth2 Client Library

 A Ruby wrapper for the OAuth 2.0 specification.
-This is an alternative to https://github.com/intridea/oauth2 wrapper.
-It designed with the idea that not everyone who claims to support OAuth 2.0 actually implements it according to the [standard]( http://tools.ietf.org/html/rfc6749).
+It is designed with the idea that not everyone who claims to support OAuth 2.0 actually implements it according to the [standard]( http://tools.ietf.org/html/rfc6749).
 This version therefore, affords the developer some degree of flexibility in generating the URLs and requests